Skip to main content

 Jason poses an initial hypothetical that will serve as a fact pattern through the series: you have an insured whose house burns down.
 There series will look at three different situations where a fire subrogation claim may arise; this part discusses the responsibility (if any) of a witness.
 Consider someone is walking down the street and sees smoke coming out the windows of the house, flames are already visible from the road.
 What duty does that bystander have?

-This answer to this question, like many subrogation topics, varies by state.
-Most states say no – a bystander has no responsibility to do anything like call 911 or yell for help.
 However, this is changing.
 It has become more and more common that bystanders will do nothing, pull out their phone, and record or live stream a perilous event, allowing it to go on while they record.
+But at what point does a witness become a liable party in a subrogation claim?

 Emergency Subrogation: When Spectators Become Tortfeasors

 Naturally, there has been public outrage about the callousness of such a behavior.
 But in most states, there are not laws that deter bystanders from deciding to be a spectator instead of intervening.
 Recently, though, we have seen a minority of states pass new laws penalizing bystanders for not taking action.
-For instance, a subrogation lawyer in Minnesota, Vermont, Ohio, or Rhode Island can look to bystander liability in pursuing their property and injury subrogation claims:

 • MN, RI, VT: liability if someone is in grave physical harm